 Formula 1: – While it’s not as prominent as it used to be, F1 racing still has its fans, and attracts huge sponsorship dollars.
 The World Championships compromises of over 20 Grand Prix events held all around the world and includes renowned drivers like Australia’s Daniel Ricciardo.

 Mixed martial arts – The rise and rise of the Ultimate Fighting Championship has transformed MMA from an intriguing sideshow into one of the world’s fastest-growing sports.
 UFC betting offers a suitably exciting set of straight wagers, exotics and props to match, especially for those star-studded UFC Main Event cards.

-If you’ve never made a sports wager online before, the sheer weight of options can be overwhelming at first.
+If you’ve never made a sports bet online before, the sheer weight of options can be overwhelming at first.
 Many are self explanatory, but others aren’t quite so easy to work out at a glance.
-Here is a quick outline of the most popular betting categories offered by leading internet sportsbooks.
+Here is a quick outline of the most popular betting categories offered by top sports betting companies.

 Head-to-head – This is your bread and butter bet.
 All you have to do is pick which team, player, fighter, racer, or miscellaneous competitor will win any given contest.
 Simple enough, but never as easy as it sounds.
 In sports where tied results are common, such as soccer and Test cricket, this is offered as a win-draw-win market.

 Handicaps and line bets – In handicap betting, a particular team or outcome is given a par score which must be met or exceeded in order to win.
 For example: if GWS Giants have a -12.5 points line, the bet only pays if they win by at least 13 points.
 There are also over/under lines for things like the number of match goals in soccer and first innings totals in cricket.